cplace2019/DPR212/README.md

 To run the CalculatorFX program  in an IDE, I have provided the CalculatorFX source code which needs to be compiled from within a NetBean JavaFX Application project.

-1. Download the CalculatorFX source code to your machine inside the following windows folder structure created in the NetBean document folder:
+1. Download the CalculatorFX source code along with image files to your machine inside the following windows folder structure created in the NetBean document folder:
 CalculatorFX/src/calculatorfx.

 Go to the NetBean document folder on your machine.